V-Rajasekar/README/Java/OCJP11/Part-I/Chapter08-ClassDesign.md

     ```
   * Calling Overloaded Constructors with this()
     * this() must be the first statement in the constructor call.
-    * Overloaded constructor are not allowed to call itself.
+    * Overloaded constructor are not allowed to call itself, instead this(...).
   ```java
    public Hamster(int weight) {
       Hamster(weight, "brown");      // DOES NOT COMPILE